 Improving the experience of your users will take everybody in your organisation.
 They will have to become focused on customer service, change the ways they work and embrace digital tools.
 That means you will need a program of digital training and education designed to shift company culture.

 But many people are reluctant to change.
-Even if they are willing, organisations can have engrained cultures that are hard to change.
+Even if they are willing, organisations can have engrained cultures that are hard to shift.
 Also, most people in your company will not be digitally savvy, which creates more challenges.

 Motivational presentations.
 If you can excite and enthuse people, they are much more open to change.
 That is why my first step is often to present to as many members of staff as possible.
-By passionately extolling the benefits of a user and digitally centric culture it is possible to gain goodwill.
+By passionately extolling the benefits of a user and digitally centric culture, it is possible to gain goodwill.
 The goodwill needed to get people listening.

 - In person training, where I run a workshop or presentation on site.

 - An online training session that allows the largest possible audience to attend.

 - Video training courses allow learners to progress through the content at their own pace and in their own time.

 - Written training material is excellent for self-learners and those who want to reference what they have learned quickly.

 Often the best approach is to combine more than one format.